 How does the application process work?

 Our online application is free to start and easy to complete.
 Just a few forms and documents and we're always here if you have any questions.

 What happens when I arrive in Australia?

-You'll be transported from the airport to a modern hostel in Sydney or Melbourne, where you'll get three nights (seven nights on Welcome Week program) to recover from your journey and connect with fellow international travelers.
-The hostels and our partner organize fun social activities to help you acclimate to your new home!
+You'll be transported from the airport to a modern hostel in Sydney or Melbourne, where you'll get two nights (seven nights on Welcome Week program) to recover from your journey and connect with fellow international travelers.
+The hostels organize fun social activities to help you acclimate to your new home!